Spinal Fusion Glossary

 For more detailed information about spine anatomy: Spine Basics

 Surgeons can reach the spine by making an incision (cut) in different places on your body.
-Incision sites are often described as:
+Incision sites are often described by location as:

-Anterior.
+- Anterior.
 This term refers to the front of your body.
-In spinal fusion surgery, an anterior fusion is done by making an incision in the abdomen (belly).
+In spinal fusion surgery, an anterior fusion in the lumbar spine is done by making an incision in the abdomen (belly).
+For a fusion in the cervical spine, the incision is made in the front of the neck.

-Posterior.
+- Posterior.
 This refers to the back part of your body.
-If you are having a posterior fusion in your lower back, you will lie on your belly during the operation and your surgeon will make the incision in your lower back.
+If you are having a posterior fusion in the lumbar spine, you will lie on your belly during the operation and your surgeon will make the incision in your lower back.
+If the fusion is in your cervical spine, the surgeon will make the incision in the back of your neck.

-Lateral.
+- Lateral.
 This refers to the side part of your body.
-Surgeons can reach certain parts of the lumbar spine by making an incision in your side.
+Surgeons can reach certain parts of the lower back or upper back (thoracic spine) by making an incision in your side.
+A lateral approach is rarely used for the neck.

 Intertransverse or posterolateral.
-This is the part of the lumbar spine between the transverse processes of a vertebra.
+This is the part of the lumbar spine between the transverse processes on the sides of the vertebra.

-Surgeons most often reach this area by making an incision on the back.
+Surgeons most often reach this area by making an incision in the back.
 This type of fusion is called:

 Interbody.
 This is the part of the spine where the disk is present, between the bones (vertebrae).
 An interbody fusion can be performed with different approaches: